minio/directpv/docs/installation.md

 $ kubectl create -f directpv-install.yaml
 ```

+**Notes:**

-Client-side upgrade functionality will not be available for custom installations.
+- Client-side upgrade functionality will not be available for custom installations.
+You need to execute `kubectl directpv migrate` to migrate the old resources.

 ## Production Readiness Checklist